hzqst/MetaAudio/README.md

 * Other games follow the same instruction.

-* You should restart Visual Studio IDE to apply changes to debugging profile, if Visual Studio IDE was running.
+* You should restart Visual Studio IDE to apply changes to debugging profile, if Visual Studio IDE was running at the 2nd step.

 # Credits